iapyeh/GGeditor/README.rst

 #.
 Binding with the Github file, one-click to commit to the Github.

 #.
-Powered by the Google Docs, such as unicode symbol 💞 © ®, voice typing.
+Powered by the Google Docs, such as unicode symbols 💞 © ®, voice typing...etc

 #.
 Preview generated reST files and download it.